Chad Everett: Personal life

+Controversies

+Dick Cavett interview

+During an appearance on The Dick Cavett Show that aired on March 31, 1972, Everett gifted a pair of panties to fellow guest Lily Tomlin.
+Later in the interview, Everett listed his animals as "three horses and three dogs and a wife."
+When Cavett prompted Everett to "think about the billing order" of his statement, Everett reiterated that his wife was "the most beautiful animal I own," causing Tomlin to walk off the set.

 Paternity lawsuit

 Beginning in 1973, actress Sheila Scott initiated court proceedings against Everett three times, claiming her son Dale (born 1973) was fathered by him.
 The lengthy and complicated paternity suit ended in 1984 when a California Court of Appeals ruled in favor of Everett.
 The court stated:

 "From the evidence adduced, the jury concluded that Everett was not Dale's father despite the 94.67 percent probability of paternity from the HLA test"...
 "In this appeal, we affirm a judgment following a jury verdict finding the defendant and respondent not to be the father of the minor child."

 Everett refused to take any more tests regarding paternity.
 He entered into a private financial settlement with Scott in 1973 but steadfastly maintained he was not Dale's father.
 In 1991, Scott was sentenced to three months' probation following a guilty verdict of "harassing" Everett for 18 years, including death threats against him and his wife.
-She was ordered to undergo psychological testing and to never publicly declare that Everett was Dale's father.
+She was ordered to undergo psychological testing and never to publicly declare that Everett was Dale's father.